 Hello.
 My name is Ben Welsh.
-I’m a native Iowan living in Los Angeles.
+I’m an Iowan living in New York City.

-I am a reporter, albeit an unconventional one.
-I specialize in what is called computer-assisted reporting.
-Journalists in the past were often hack novelists.
-I'm a hack computer programmer.
-I use computers to collect, organize, analyze and present large amounts of information.
+Jargon aside, that means I am a reporter and a computer programmer.
+I use those skills to collect, organize, analyze and present large amounts of information.

-I earned a master’s degree from the Missouri School of Journalism — where I worked at the National Institute for Computer-Assisted Reporting (NICAR).
+My education includes a master’s degree from the Missouri School of Journalism — where I worked at the National Institute for Computer-Assisted Reporting.
 I received my undergraduate training at DePaul University in Chicago.

 I grew up near Swisher, Iowa and attended Cedar Rapids’ Prairie High School.